tmtowtdi/DockerDzil/README.md

           of `docker images` but doesn't remove the image itself, since 'dzil:latest' and 'tmtowtdi/dzil:latest' are just different tags pointing at the same image.
-    - If you want to produce a differently-tagged image, eg "tmtowtdi/dzil:5.24a" to indicate perl v5.24.1:
-        - Edit build.bash, Dockerfile, and push.bash
-        - In all, `s/latest/5.24.1/g`.
 - push.bash
     - Pushes 'tmtowtdi/dzil:latest' up to Dockerhub, then deletes the image from the local store.